marcelkandula/Eye-blink-detection-model/README.md

 - Uses mediapipe's facial landmark tool to collect regions of eyes of multiple faces.
 - Predicts with pretrained model whether and eye is open or closed.
-- Shows outputs such as: number of blinks, total time of closed eyes and average time per blink
+- Shows outputs such as: number of blinks per face and saves video with bounding boxes to output.mp4 (only if source == video)

 ---